Why is this medication prescribed?

 - joint, muscle, arm, leg, or back pain

-- swelling in hands, feet, ankles, or lower legs
+- redness or swelling in hands, feet, ankles, or lower legs

 - change in sense of taste